Does the Law Require a Refund of Prepaid Marina Dockage Fees Due to Closure Because of Coronavirus?

-The Law Will Likely Require At Least a Partial Refund of Prepaid Fees Due to Closure of Marinas; However, a Boater Should Carefully Consider How Hard to Push the Issue Lest the Marina Owner Withdraw the Opportunity to Return in the Future.
+The Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Marina; However, How Hard a Boater Pushes the Issue Should be Carefully Considered Lest the Boater Offend the Marina Owner and Lose the Opportunity to Return in the Future.

 A Helpful Guide On How to Evalute Legal Positions Regarding Prepaid Slip Fees Involving Seasonal Marina Docking Contracts